People Are Very Invested In Kelley Showing Up To Peter's 'Bachelor' Finale

 Fans missed Kelley Flanagan at The Bachelor: Women Tell All, but the show is apparently trying to make it up to everyone by bringing her to The Bachelor finale's After the Final Rose special.
-But it may be more than just a makeup appearance for a non-WTA invite.
+Naturally, fans were quick to hope it was more than just a makeup appearance for a non-WTA invite.
 (She was in Los Angeles and everything!
 It would have been so easy to include her!)

 At the top of the show, the camera panned to show Kelley in the audience and host Chris Harrison said, "Kelley, it’s good to see you in the house tonight.
 Important that you're here."
 Bachelor creator Mike Fleiss also hinted at Kelley's appearance on Twitter ahead of the taping, writing, "Wait...
 Was that Kelley backstage?
 Couldn’t be…"